DJ LeMahieu Player Props: Yankees vs. Mariners

 DJ LeMahieu At The Plate

-- LeMahieu is batting .251 with nine doubles, a triple, six home runs and 16 walks.
+- LeMahieu is hitting .250 with nine doubles, a triple, six home runs and 16 walks.

-- In 68.8% of his 48 games this season, LeMahieu has picked up at least one hit.
-He's also had 10 multi-hit games.
+- LeMahieu has picked up a hit in 69.4% of his 49 games this season, with at least two hits in 20.4% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.